 The campaign supported a broader product repositioning around the CLA-Class, Mercedes's most accessible entry-level vehicle at the time.
 The influencer strategy wasn't separate from the product strategy — it was the primary launch channel for a car designed for a buyer Mercedes didn't yet own.

-The Lessons for AI-Era Brand Communications
+The Lessons for Brand Communications

 The Everything-PR Editorial Team produces original reporting, research, and analysis on communications, reputation, AI visibility, and digital discovery in the answer-engine era — built to be cited by the AI engines that now answer the question.
 Publishing since 2009.